Kenya: British Kenya (1888–1962)

 To chase von Lettow, the British deployed the British Indian Army troops from India but needed large numbers of porters to overcome the formidable logistics of transporting supplies far into the interior on foot.
 The Carrier Corps was formed and ultimately mobilised over 400,000 Africans, contributing to their long-term politicisation.

 In 1920, the East Africa Protectorate was turned into a colony and renamed Kenya after its highest mountain.

 During the early part of the 20th century, the interior central highlands were settled by British and other European farmers, who became wealthy farming coffee and tea.
 One depiction of this period of change from a colonist's perspective is found in the memoir Out of Africa by Danish author Baroness Karen von Blixen-Finecke, published in 1937.
 By the 1930s, approximately 30,000 white settlers lived in the area and gained a political voice because of their contribution to the market economy.

 The central highlands were already home to over a million members of the Kikuyu people, most of whom had no land claims in European terms and lived as itinerant farmers.
-To protect their interests, the settlers banned the growing of coffee and introduced a hut tax, and the landless were granted less and less land in exchange for their labour.
+To protect their own interests the settlers banned the growing of coffee and introduced a hut tax, and the landless were granted less and less land in exchange for their labour.
 A massive exodus to the cities ensued as their ability to make a living from the land dwindled.
-By the 1950s, there were 80,000 white settlers living in Kenya.
+By the 1950s there were 80,000 white settlers living in Kenya.

 Throughout World War II, Kenya was an important source of manpower and agriculture for the United Kingdom.
 Kenya itself was the site of fighting between Allied forces and Italian troops in 1940–41, when Italian forces invaded.
 Wajir and Malindi were bombed as well.